Want to write for a living? Here’s what you need to know…

 Research the industry.
 If you want to write plays, learn the basics of how theatre works.
 If you want to be a blogger, research what makes a blog successful and how to market it.

 Read as much as you can around the area you want to work in.
 That can be reading other people’s work or reading about the technical aspects of your chosen area.
 Google is an excellent place to start, you can find articles on pretty much anything.
-Alternatively, here are some of our book recommendations, depending on which area you are interested in:
+Alternatively, here are some of my book recommendations, depending on which area you are interested in:

 The original version of this writing style guide was written in 1918 and it has been revised several times since then.
 This is an absolute must-read for anyone who writes for a living or wants to improve their writing style.

 You might also like to subscribe to Writing Magazine which is packed full of writing tips and advice.
-This is more aimed at creative writers but does occasionally have articles on business writing.
+This is more aimed at creative writers, but does occasionally have articles on business writing.
 It also lists publications accepting features and stories, and lists a host of writing competitions and events.